catch22apps/site/content/post/your-business-probably-shouldnt-build-a-mobile-app.md

 1. complicated offline data storage
 1. access to the mobile device's sensors

-There might be some other cases where it does make sense to build a mobile app instead of a web app, but I think the this list covers the most common cases.
+There might be some other cases where it does make sense to build a mobile app instead of a web app, but I think this list covers the most common cases.

 If you're pretty tech-savy, you may have some objections to this recommendation.
 You might ask, "But what about push notifications?"
 Turns out web apps can do that.<sup>4</sup> Then you might ask, "What about offline access?"
 Web apps can do that.
 In fact, the video that you saw above on the left demonstrates a web application that allows offline access.
 Finally, you might ask, "But what if I need the user's location data?"
 Web apps can do that too.